stealjs/steal/docs/pages/configuration.md

 @body

 Steal allows you to configure module loading through a **steal** property in your package.json.
-If you're not using Steal through NPM (you should be) you can also configure using any of the options provided by [config.config].
+If you're not using Steal through npm (you should be) you can also configure using any of the options provided by [config.config].

 A basic configuration might look like this: